minio/docs/source/vmware/vmware-overview.rst

 and its storage. vSAN Direct also allows for independent fault domains for the disks used by a MinIO Pod.

-MinIO recommends using only *one* type of vSAN data path for all drives intended for use by a given MinIO Tenant. vSphere administrators should create a :vmware7-docs:`Storage Policy
+MinIO only uses *one* type of vSAN data path for all drives intended for use by a given MinIO Tenant. vSphere administrators should create a :vmware7-docs:`Storage Policy
 <com.vmware.vsphere.storage.doc/GUID-720298C6-ED3A-4E80-87E8-076FFF02655A.html>`